See any word used in real YouTube clips

 Hear it in context

 Watch the clip in a small overlay.
+See the transcript when captions are available.
 Cycle through alternatives.
-See the transcript.
 Close it and keep reading.

 Simple pricing